Affordable Dentures in Houston, TX: Same Day Dentures Houston TX

-1. When handling your dentures, hold them over a folded towel so they have a soft landing if they fall.
-Dentures are delicate and can break if they fall on a hard surface.
+- When handling your dentures, hold them over a folded towel so they have a soft landing if they fall.
+They are delicate and can break if they fall on a hard surface.

-2. Always keep your dentures in water or denture cleansing solution so that they do not dry out.
-Also, never place your dentures in hot water, as this will cause shape change.
+- Always keep them in water or cleaning solution so that they do not dry out.
+Never place them in hot water, as this will cause shape change.

-4. Visit your Trinity Dental dentist if your dentures feel loose.
-Do not attempt to fix or bend your dentures as they can chip, crack, or break without professional dental handling.
+- Visit your Trinity Dental dentist if they feel loose.
+Do not attempt to fix or bend your prosthetics as they can chip, crack, or break without professional dental handling.